palewire/first-news-app/docs/index.rst

     Hello World!

-Return to ``app.py`` and Configure Flask to boot up a test server when you run it.
+Return to ``app.py`` and configure Flask to boot up a test server when you run it.

 .. code-block:: python
     :emphasize-lines: 9-15